Storytelling: Three Act Structure, and How it Works! (Act One)

 • In a subtle yet symbolic scene, partway through their journey from the Shire, Sam realizes that this is the furthest he’s ever been from home, and hesitates.
 After a moment of reflection and reinforcement, they decide to press on.

 • Katniss arrives at the capitol, a city of immense wealth and indulgence.
 She is sent to be transformed via makeover from the poor denizen of District 12, to the “shining example” of a Hunger Games tribute.
+During her demonstration before the Gamemakers, she shoots an apple out of a roast pigs mouth in frustration, thus impressing them, and committing her as a standout candidate.

 • Furiosa convinces Max to work together on escaping.
 Max comes to terms with his lone wolf tendencies, and decides to embark with Furiosa.